sg22-c-cpp-standard-compatibility/sg-compatibility/README.md

 Jan: Nope this is great.

-Davis: JeanHyde, are you ready?
+Davis: JeanHeyd, are you ready?

-JeanHyde: offset allows you to provide a means to discard additional information from the beginning.
+JeanHeyd: offset allows you to provide a means to discard additional information from the beginning.
 If the offset is greater than the size of the resource then it evaluates to a length of zero.
 This matches the existing implementation in gcc and clang.
 The rest of the paper is just wording and what happens when its empty.

 Robert: 15.3.2.
 I read that in the paper and that looks different than the paper I'm looking at.
 What was the issue?
 Was this given to wording?
 Was R0 given or is the thing we are looking at given?

-JeanHyde: They saw R0 didn't have a section about when the offset goes beyond the length of the file.
+JeanHeyd: They saw R0 didn't have a section about when the offset goes beyond the length of the file.
 It discards from the full file size.
 I didn't write that in R0.
 The one that raised the concern was happy with the wording.

 Ville: WG14 already adopted this? whats the compat issue here?

-JeanHyde: There was a difference in wording between the C and the C++.
+JeanHeyd: There was a difference in wording between the C and the C++.

 Ville: As far as adopting this for C++, nothing to see here, ship it.
 Looks good.

 CJ: We should be consistent with C.

-JeanHyde: The changes that C++ wanted is the way that the implementations are made now.
+JeanHeyd: The changes that C++ wanted is the way that the implementations are made now.
 But the C wording is not great so we are cleaning that up.
 So we are coalescence around the same behavior.
 Thats what the `https://open-std.org/jtc1/sc22/wg14/www/docs/n3438.htm` sync paper is all about.

-(conversation around Robert C Seacord and JeanHyde about UB and "shall" wording in C++)
+(conversation around Robert C Seacord and JeanHeyd about UB and "shall" wording in C++)

 AB: Does the offset and limit values change behavior of embed?

-JeanHyde: There is a formula no matter the order of values.
+JeanHeyd: There is a formula no matter the order of values.

 AB: That makes sense and the design makes sense.
 Maybe the example should show the formula.

 Ville: If offset and limit work the way they do, why would developers ever put them in a specific order

-JeanHyde: We didn't want to add additional ordering complexity on implementors for an error based on out of ordering.
+JeanHeyd: We didn't want to add additional ordering complexity on implementors for an error based on out of ordering.
 But if they are interested in this, then we can change the design.

 Ville: If we force the ordering then we get rid of this confusion.